Syncfusion AI Assistant

 Create a new WPF app in Visual Studio

-Install Blazor PDF Viewer NuGet package in WPF App
+Install Blazor PDF Viewer NuGet packages

 NOTE